 Next public class:

 Learn to estimate, calculate and simulate signal integrity problems before they occur.
-Understand how predict and quantify reflections, crosstalk, ground bounce, supply ripple and loss.
+Understand how to predict and quantify reflections, crosstalk, ground bounce, supply ripple, and loss.
 These are the basic signal-integrity issues in any modern digital design.
 Keep the total impact of those within the noise margin, and your system will work as predicted.

 The goal of this course is to reduce the number of board revisions of your designs.
 Several of the companies that have participated in previous courses have achieved this.

 The material is presented with a practical approach interchanging between theory and hands-on exercises.
 The tools used in the course are from Cadence or Mentor Graphics.
 Yet, the tools are used as just that: tools.
 It’s not a course on how to operate the tools, but in understanding the results.